i4mjad/rihal-challenge/README.md

-Rihal challenge
+# Rihal Challenge

-- Note: If you face any issue with the Sqlite implementation, switch to In-Memory implementation
+- Note: Make sure you pull the latest version of the code